 The Training Center provides volunteer coaches that can assist with job searching, resume writing, career advising, and basic computer training.
 A phone, fax, and computers with printers and an internet connection are available for your use.
 All services are free.

-All programs will be held in the Dorcas Training Center, in the Crisis Ministry.
+All programs will be held in the Dorcas Training Center, in Client Services.

 The next month’s calendar will be posted as soon as programs are finalized.

 In January 2020, Dorcas Ministries, in partnership with Rotary Clubs of Cary and Wake Tech will begin offering free classes for individuals considering starting their own business and existing business owners seeking help.
 The program is called LaunchCARY and is a part of LaunchMyCITY, a proven program helping entrepreneurs build a foundation for success.
 Classes begin January 13th, 2020 and will meet Mondays from 6 – 9 PM for 10 weeks.
 All aspects of starting a business, along with mentoring, networking, and potential modest funding grants may be available in the program.

 Financial education classes at Dorcas Ministries will change your relationship with money.
 The classes are great for anyone struggling to make ends meet on a tight budget.
 They cover topics such as: managing debt, taking loans, saving for an emergency, and increasing your credit score.

 See Training Events for dates or contact us for more information.
 919-469-9861, ext 204 or email: email@example.com.